ALPHA GRAY

 The standoff was palpable, with both groups eyeing each other warily.
 The silence was oppressive, punctuated only by the sound of heavy breathing and the distant howling of wolves.

+"We stand by our Alpha, no matter the cost!"
 Parker's voice cut through the tension, his words clear and resolute.
-"We stand by our Alpha, no matter the cost."

 His warriors echoed his sentiment, their voices rising in a chorus of loyalty and defiance.
-"We will not back down!"

 The air seemed to vibrate with anticipation, as if the very forest itself were holding its breath, waiting to see what would happen next.